-I'm a winemaker, owner of “La Marmocchia” winery in the province of Bologna, and I manage the production of wine with my father Gaetano and two employees.
+I'm a winemaker, owner of “La Marmocchia” winery in the province of Bologna, and I manage the production of wine with two employees.
 I've always lived in very closed contact with the vineyards and I gradually learned, step by step, everyday, to take care of the land and of the wine.

 I'm a viticulturist and I'm still studying to be well informed about the news which concern this sector.
 It's my passion for wine and the precious knowledge inherited from my father that guide the technical operations on the field and in the cellar.

 “La Marmocchia” company extends across the evocative valley of the Ghiaia creek, between the hills of Castello di Serravalle at the south-west of Bologna.
 It expands on a surface of 23 hectares, of which 14 are vineyards (Pignoletto, Chardonnay, Sauvignon, Barbera e Cabernet Sauvignon), 4 are woods and 3 are orchards.